mateusmcg/angular-table-restful/README.md

           * sortList -> List of all columns that are sorting the table.
           * currentPage -> Attribute that has the currentPage of the table
           * prepareData -> Its a function that treats the data.
 Beacuse the table needs to receive an array with the items and two properties(pageNo and totalCount).
 You must do this treatment otherwise the table won't work properly.
 The default function will convert an object with an array and those two properties into an array with the same properties.
 You can overwrite this function and do your own treatment.
-          * In case you have a checkbox column you'll need to set two properties in order for the checked items to be saved throughout pagination and for this feature to work ((Angular filter)[https://docs.angularjs.org/api/ng/filter/filter]:
+          * In case you have a checkbox column you'll need to set two properties in order for the checked items to be saved throughout pagination and for this feature to work ([Angular filter](https://docs.angularjs.org/api/ng/filter/filter)):

           ```javascript
           vm.myTableConfig = {